PawanJS/explorix/README.md

 [![Product Name Screen Shot][product-screenshot]](https://explorix-by-pawanjs.netlify.app/)

 Explorix is travel website built using Gatsby and React.
 It is a responsive website with information about various travel packages available for consumers.
-This acts as a landing page gor the business.
+This acts as a landing page for the business.

 ### Built With